rupeshbug/personal-blog/src/pages/posts/ai_agent_faiss_blog.md

 ## Final Thoughts

-You now have a terminal-based AI assistant that can recall past interactions.
+We’ve built a terminal-based AI assistant that remembers past interactions — a step closer to truly personalized AI experiences.
+Unlike typical chatbots that forget everything after a session ends, this agent recalls meaningful details, adapts over time, and grows with each conversation.

-You can enhance this by:
+This chatbot can be further enhanced in multiple ways like:

 - Expanding memory scope (e.g., per-project or per-topic)
 - Logging interactions
 - Running the same memory architecture in a web app

 This was a great intro to combining LangGraph + LangChain + FAISS for **agentic memory** in a real, persistent way.